sugarlabs/www/README.md

 ## Important points to be noted

 1. Whenever the code is changed, please ensure that the relevant code changes are reflected in **main.js** file (For example, if a slideshow is disabled, make sure the id of the slideshow element/section is also disabled in the **main.js** file if it exists).
-2. HTML files read from minified CSS and JS files.
-While making changes to unminified files, you should use `grunt` to watch changes to the unminified files, and grunt will automatically minify them as needed.
+2. While making changes to unminified files, use `grunt` to update the minified files, and grunt will automatically minify them when changes are made.
 Remember to `npm install` before install necessary dependencies before running `grunt`.
 3. Few dependencies/libraries do not work well with other dependencies/libraries, so make sure to test before updating the dependencies/libraries.
 4. Whenever the website hosting is shifted to another url/domain, please ensure to change the internal url references and also the **sitemap.txt** file.
 5. Do check **Answers to few questions** section to get answers to few of the questions you might have or for steps to be followed.